Browse another subject:

 TECH 260 Construction Estimating (3-0) 3 hrs.

 Methods for estimating the cost of an architectural project will be introduced.
 Topics include an overview of the estimating process, an introduction to contracts, bonds and specifications, and the preparation of a final bid for a project including quantity takeoffs, material pricing, labor cost, equipment costs, overhead, and profit.
-Prerequisites: MAT 145 (or placement into Math Level 3 or higher) and TECH 130 or permission of the instructor.
 Prerequisites: TECH 130 and MAT 145 or placement into Math Level 3 or higher.
 Corequisite: TECH 246.
 S View Course Syllabus

 Browse another subject: